Latvians

 Latvians (latvieši) are a Baltic ethnic group and nation native to Latvia and the immediate geographical region, the Baltics.
 They are occasionally also referred to as Letts, especially in older bibliography.
-Latvians share a common Latvian language, culture and history.
+Latvians share a common Latvian language, culture, history and ancestry.

 History

-A Balto-Finnic-speaking tribe known as the Livs settled among the Latvians and modulated the name to "Latvis", meaning "forest-clearers", which is how medieval German, Teutonic settlers also referred to these peoples.
-The Germanic settlers referred to the natives as "Letts" and the nation to "Lettland", naming their colony Livonia or Livland.
+A Balto-Finnic-speaking tribe known as the Livs settled among the northern coast of modern day Latvia.
+The Germanic settlers derived their name for the natives from the term Liv.
+They referred to all the natives as "Letts" and the nation as "Lettland", naming their colony Livonia or Livland.

-The Latin form, Livonia, gradually referred to the whole territory of modern-day Latvia as well as southern Estonia, which had fallen under a minimal Germanic influence.
+The Latin form, Livonia, gradually referred to the whole territory of modern-day Latvia as well as southern Estonia, which had fallen under Germanic influence.
 Latvians and Lithuanians are the only surviving members of the Baltic branch of the Indo-European family.